Russian mercenary leader's exile ends revolt but leaves questions about Putin's power | Law-Order

 Ukrainians hoped the Russian infighting would create opportunities for their army to take back territory seized by Russian forces.

 The 62-year-old Prigozhin, a former convict, has longstanding ties to Putin and won lucrative Kremlin catering contracts that earned him the nickname “Putin's chef.”
 He and a dozen other Russian nationals were charged in the United States with operating a covert social media campaign aimed at fomenting discord ahead of Donald Trump's 2016 presidential election victory.
-Wagner has sent military contractors to Libya, Syria, several African countries and eventually Ukraine.
+Wagner has sent military contractors to Libya, Syria and several African countries, as well as Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)